Skip to content

 show

-Specifies the response data to display.
+Specifies which data from the response to display using JSONPath expressions.
 See JSONPath examples, or try the online tool by jsonpath-plus.

 ```req